USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch09_grid_defn.md

 Grids and coordinate systems
 ----------------------------

 CMAQ is a three-dimensional Eulerian air quality model.
-The *domain* of a model run (the extent of its area of interest) is divided into three-dimensional cells (or [*voxels*](http://en.wikipedia.org/wiki/Voxel)), the boundaries of which (the *grid* of the domain) must be rigorously and consistently defined for all functional components of the model (e.g., chemistry, emissions, meteorology).
+The *domain* of a model run (the extent of its area of interest) is divided into three-dimensional cells, the boundaries of which (the *grid* of the domain) must be rigorously and consistently defined for all functional components of the model (e.g., chemistry, emissions, meteorology).
 Mathematical algorithms describing atmospheric transport and air/surface exchange govern the flow of material into and out of each grid cell.
 Mathematical algorithms describing chemical reactions and aerosol dynamics govern the production and loss of material contained in each grid cell.

 Horizontal (or *2D*) and vertical components of a model run's grid are treated differently.
 The horizontal grid specification (setting the *x* and *y* dimensions) must be *regular*: the horizontal projection of each grid cell (sometimes referred to as a *pixel*) has the same resolution, and the boundaries of each pixel are time-invariant.
 By contrast, the vertical grid specification (setting the *z* dimension) need not be regular; it can vary in space and time.